We work to ensure that children and young people get the healthcare and treatment they need.

 Who do we work with?

 We work in partnership with parents, carers, professionals, and children and young people to help them meet their healthcare needs when they are ill.
 We represent children and young people’s needs and concerns within the Scottish Government, healthcare committees and other non-governmental organisations.
 This means we work with:

 - Health boards and Community Health Partnerships

-- Children’s hospitals and general hospitals which treat children, health centres and child development centres
+- Children’s hospitals and general hospitals which treat children, health centers and child development centers

 - Healthcare professionals